martinpaljak/AppletPlayground/README.md

 Applet Playground
 =================

 AppletPlayground is an easy method for getting to know JavaCard development.
 Everything you need to compile and run the open source applets for JavaCard 2.2.2 and load them to GlobalPlatform compatible smart cards for testing with JUnit or running in an emulated/simulated container.
-Also includes a [Hello World](http://en.wikipedia.org/wiki/Hello_world_program) applet to serve as a starting point of your own applet.
-[New features](#in-the-pipeline) coming in near future!
+Also includes a [Hello World](http://en.wikipedia.org/wiki/Hello_world_program) applet to serve as a starting point for your own applet.
+[New features](#in-the-pipeline) coming soon!

 ## Time to experiment!
 ![Experiments!](http://www.freevector.com/site_media/preview_images/FreeVector-Evil-Doctor.jpg)
-<sub>Mad Genius Vector by Vectorya.com License: CC 3.0 Attribution Non-Commercial</sub>
+<sub>Mad Genius Vector by Vectorya.com (CC 3.0 Attribution Non-Commercial)</sub>

 ## Included applets
  * MuscleApplet - as was found in [martinpaljak/MuscleApplet@d005f36209bdd7020bac0d783b228243126fd2f8](https://github.com/martinpaljak/MuscleApplet/commit/d005f36209bdd7020bac0d783b228243126fd2f8) (BSD)